NobilityDeviant/ZenDownloader/README.md

 Input your password and you're done.

-If you wish to uninstall it then you can use the command:
+If you wish to uninstall it, then you can use the command:

 `sudo apt-get remove zendownloader`

-Once opened if you use a keyring, it will ask for the password.
+Once opened, if you use a keyring, it will ask for the password.
 After denying it I have found no issues, so this isn't needed afaik.

 Learn more about the keyring here: https://wiki.gnome.org/action/show/Projects/GnomeKeyring?action=show&redirect=GnomeKeyring

 # First Run

-For your first run you will be greeted with the *Asset Updater*
+For your first run you will be greeted with the **Asset Updater**

 This will download all the files (besides images) from the [Database Folder](https://github.com/NobilityDeviant/ZenDownloader/tree/master/database)

-If you want a better User Experience with the *Database Window* you should also download the images.
+If you want a better User Experience with the **Database Window** you should also download the images.

 A guide for that can be found here: [Download Images](https://github.com/NobilityDeviant/ZenDownloader/tree/master/database#series-images)

 # Asset Updater Not Working

-If the *Asset Updater* isn't working for you, then follow this guide to ensure you get all the updates:
+If the **Asset Updater** isn't working for you, then follow this guide to ensure you get all the updates:

 **Database Guide:** [Guide](https://github.com/NobilityDeviant/ZenDownloader/tree/master/database)